COVID-19 Program Modifications

 General Information

-This page will be updated throughout the upcoming months with any changes that may occur during the Fall 2022 semester as well as the possible health and safety precautions AKP may implement during Spring 2023.
+This page will be updated with any changes that may occur regarding the possible health and safety precautions AKP may implement during the 2023-2024 academic year.
 Staff are continuously assessing conditions in Japan and worldwide and may change the contents of this page based on the ever-shifting situation.
 If you are a student intending to study abroad with us, we ask that you read this page in close detail.

 Important Vaccination Update: To better ensure the safety of the entire AKP community, AKP will require all AKP students to be fully vaccinated and boosted against COVID-19 in order to participate in the program moving forward (allowing exemptions for medical or religious reasons).
 This means that students must have completed their original vaccine series and received a booster shot (e.g. a third mRNA shot, an mRNA shot in addition to a “one shot” vaccine such as J & J, etc.) at least two weeks prior to arrival to Japan.
 Review the question “Will AKP be requiring students to be vaccinated against COVID-19?” for more information.